where-is-my-org/OBO-flow-with-Azure-AI-Agent-MCP-Deployment-Guide/README.md

 ### 3. 📤 Deploy Source Code to Azure App Service
 - Confirm the service is woking properly at local before provisioning
-- Click "Azure" in VS Code Extensions and login to your Azure account
+- Click **Azure** in VS Code Extensions and login to your Azure account
 - Under Resources, find your App Service
-- Right-click the App Service and select "Deploy to Web App..."
+- Right-click the App Service and select **Deploy to Web App...**
 - Select the folder containing your source code and confirm the deployment when prompted

 ### 4. 🔐 Easy Auth Configuration